-PreventionGenetics is proud to be a gold sponsor of Pediatric Laboratory Utilization Guidance Services (PLUGS®), which shares our value philosophies.
+PreventionGenetics is proud to be a silver sponsor of Pediatric Laboratory Utilization Guidance Services (PLUGS®), which shares our value philosophies.
 "Genetic testing should enhance the quality of clinical care for the patient," says President James Weber, Ph.D.
 "PreventionGenetics also believes that genetic testing should be affordable and has maintained prices that are among the lowest in the industry while keeping quality our first priority," Weber added.

 To see just one example of how we are committed to providing comprehensive, high quality, and affordable genetic testing, see an excerpt from the PLUGS® case of the week, which demonstrates an example of how a tiered Sanger test was converted to a NextGen sequencing test saving up to $2290 (see Case of the Week and Figure 1 for the percentage of tests converted to NGS testing as one of our UM strategies below).

 UM CASE 1: